Maharlika Wealth Fund: Investments

-In January 2025, the MIC invested $350 million into the National Grid Corporation of the Philippines (NGCP), giving them a 20% stake.
-With the purchase, the MIC acquired two board seats at both the NGCP and the Synergy Grid and Development Philippines Inc.
+In January 2025, the MIC announced its intent to invest around $350 million into the National Grid Corporation of the Philippines (NGCP) through its parent company Synergy Grid and Development Philippines Inc. (SGP) for around 20% stake.
+With the purchase, the MIC could acquire two board seats at both the NGCP and SGP..
+However, more than a year later this has still not been consummated.

 In February 2025 the MIC joined together with the Charoen Pokphand Group, one of the largest conglomerate in Thailand, to start a $1 billion private equity fund.

 The MIC agreed in February 2025 to provide the Makilala Mining Company Incorporated (MMCI) a $76.4 million bridge loan, which will be used to update the MMCI's feasibility study and Front-End Engineering Design.

+In December 2025, MIC and the majority owners of the then listed Asian Terminals, Inc. (PSE: ATI) made public their intention to conduct a tender offer with a view to taking the company private and MIC becoming another major shareholder entitled to at least one board seat.
+The relevant transactions were done on the first quarter of 2025 with the ultimate delisting happening on April 3.
+MIC ended up with 11.94% of ATI's total outstanding shares.

+On May 14, 2026 they had extended a revolving credit facility to Petron Corporation, especially and in light of it being the country's sole remaining oil refiner and to boost its capital for oil purchases within the greater backdrop of the current 2026 US-Iran War..

+Around two weeks later, they are now targeting rehabilitation, modernization and further development of power infrastructure in Mindoro Island.

+Ownership

+According to documents submitted to the PSE in connection with investment in ATI: